-The School has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794).
-Any person who believes she/he has been subjected to discrimination based on disability, or who wishes to appeal an approved accommodation pursuant to this policy, may file a grievance as outlined in the Supplemental Catalog of the campus that is being attended.
-The School will not retaliate against anyone who files a grievance in good faith or cooperates in the investigation of a grievance.
+The school has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and/or the ADA.

+Any person who believes she/he has been subjected to discrimination on the basis of disability, including disagreements regarding requested accommodations, may file a grievance pursuant to the procedure outlined below.
+The school will not retaliate against anyone who files a grievance in good faith or cooperates in the investigation of a grievance.